International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Shantipriya Reddy, Dr. Prasad MGS, Dr. Nirjhar Bhowmik, Dr. Shanmuga Priya, Dr. Dhulipala Manasa, Dr. Vidya Hiranmayi K and Dr. Ankita Kumari.
+Dr. Shantipriya Reddy, Dr. Prasad MGS, Dr. Nirjhar Bhowmik, Dr. Shanmuga Priya, Dr. Dhulipala Manasa, Dr. Vidya Hiranmayi K, Dr. Ankita Kumari.
 Open flap debridement using microsurgical loupes and modified widman flap approach - A case series.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 96-99.
+Int J Appl Dent Sci 2019;5(2):96-99.